Skip to content

 • Tool inheritance is opt-in, not automatic.
 Custom rules and “efficiency prompts” defined for the main agent do not propagate to subagents unless you explicitly include them.
 Subagent ignores your style guide because you never gave it the style guide.

-• Agent(<agent_type>) syntax restricts which agents can spawn which.
+• You can constrain which subagent types a parent may spawn.
 Useful for nested orchestration: a top-level architect spawns explorers but not editors; an editor spawns a test-author but not another architect.
-Finite delegation tree instead of a recursive free-for-all.
+That gives you a finite delegation tree instead of a recursive free-for-all.

 A working set on a TypeScript/Next.js + Cloudflare repo: